sarastokes/AOData/docs/CreatingProtocols.md

 ##### Creating a new protocol
-Subclass `aod.core.Protocol` or one of the subclasses (e.g. `aod.core.StimulusProtocol`)  if those are applicable.
+Subclass `aod.util.Protocol` or one of the subclasses (e.g. `aod.core.StimulusProtocol`)  if those are applicable.

 Each `Protocol` subclass must define two properties: `sampleRate`, the rate data is sampled in Hz, and `stimRate`, the rate stimuli are presented in Hz.